JasonLiu134/project-recipes/README.md

   height="400"
   frameborder="0"
 ></iframe>
-It looks like the recipes tend to have very high ratings in general!
-This means that most people think the recipes in our dataset are very good, so we'll have to keep this in mind!
+It looks like the recipes tend to have very high ratings in general, since most of them were 5!
+This means that most people think the recipes in our dataset are very good, so we'll have to keep this in mind.

 Let's also take a look at the distribution of calories in our dataset, so we know what the average recipes' calories are.